Grad Student Research

 Supervisor: Dr. Jacqueline Specht

-Strategy: McKenzie is looking forward to beginning her research in this area and contributing to presentations at Congress 2017.
+Strategy: McKenzie is looking forward to beginning her research in this area.

 Nicole Forest is a student in the M.A.
 Ed. program at the Université de Moncton in New Brunswick.
 Along with working as a Research Assistant with the Canadian Research Centre on Inclusive Education since 2015, Nicole has been working under the supervision of Dr. Angèla AuCoin on her thesis.
-Nicole's research explores the transformation of secondary school students' representations of diversity.
-Funded by SSHRC, the project involves producing a participatory theatre play with the students in order to initiate discussions and reflections on the concept of diversity.
-Giving the students a voice and interpreting their experience lies at the heart of her project.
-Nicole has recently presented the early stages of her work at the Laboratoire international sur l'inclusion scolare (LISIS) held in Lausanne, Switzerland.
+Nicole's research explores the phenomenon of bullying in an inclusive school context: Perceptions and lived experiences of students from a rural francophone high school in New-Brunswick.

 Supervisor: Dr. Angèla Aucoin

 Goal: Interpreting the students' voice, experiences and reflections on the concept of diversity.